solana-labs/solana/docs/src/proposals/transactions-v2.md

   // authority must sign for each addition and to close the map account
   authority: Pubkey,
   // record a deactivation epoch to help validators know when to remove
-  // the mapping from their caches.
+  // the map from their caches.
   deactivation_epoch: Epoch,
   // entries may not be modified once activated
   activated: bool,